 2. Student life does not promote healthy eating

-Our target audience were undergraduate and graduate students at UC Berkeley because we assumed their day to day schedule and lifestyles affected their eating habits.
+Our target audience comprised of undergraduate and graduate students at UC Berkeley.
 We did not consider PhD students in this study.

 Following are some interesting findings from the survey: